BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

     <img src="https://bradleyculley.github.io/images/Bruce-Lee-Two-Finger-Push-Ups.png"/>
 </a>

-Around when I read the book, and inspired by Lee, I trained for thumbs-only push-ups:<br/>
+Around when I read the book, inspired by Lee, I trained for thumbs-only push-ups:<br/>
 <video width="100%" controls>
   <source src="/images/thumb-tip-push-ups.mp4" type="video/mp4">
   Your browser does not support the video tag.